docker/docs/notary/running_a_service.md

 because the `db_url` is in the `storage` section of the Notary server configuration JSON.

-Note that you cannot override a key whose value is another map.
-For instance, setting
-`NOTARY_SERVER_STORAGE='{"storage": {"backend": "memory"}}'` will not set in-memory storage.
+ou cannot override a key whose value is another map.
+For instance, setting `NOTARY_SERVER_STORAGE='{"storage": {"backend": "memory"}}'` does not set in-memory storage.
 It just fails to parse.
 You can only override keys whose values are strings or numbers.

 For example, let's say that you wanted to run a single Notary server instance: